Request Information

 MATH 7A

-In this course, students begin with adding and multiplying rational numbers by using number lines, rules, and properties.
+Students begin this course by learning to add and multiply rational numbers using number lines, rules, and properties.
 Then, they focus on proportional relationships in tables, diagrams, graphs, equations, and verbal descriptions.
-They also learn how to solve problems by finding and comparing unit rates.
-Next, they rewrite expressions using properties and write and solve simple linear equations using different methods.
-The next area of study is probability and statistics, where they will interpret and calculate simple probabilities and learn about populations and samples.
-Finally, they move on to geometry, learn to solve problems about scale drawing, circles, and angle relationships, and draw some geometric shapes.
+They will learn how to solve problems by finding and comparing unit rates.
+Students will learn to rewrite expressions using properties and write and solve simple linear equations using different methods.
+The course covers probability and statistics, where students will interpret and calculate simple probabilities and learn about populations and samples.
+The final topic is geometry, where they learn to solve problems about scale drawing, circles, and angle relationships and draw some geometric shapes.

 MATH 7B